AkselsLedins/trello-web-components/README.md

 There are only one E2E test.
 We believe that it will be counter-productive writing unit tests for this app.

 At the moment the application is not covered at 100%.
-Each feature should be tested and CircleCI should be connected to this repository in order to prevent defects in future developments.
+Each feature should be tested in order to prevent defects in future developments.